GBouffard/airport_challenge/README.md

 * Tests pass
 * Tests coverage is good
 * The code is elegant: every class has a clear responsibility, methods are short etc.

-Note that is a practice 'Tech Test' of the kinds that employers use to screen developer applicants.
-More detailed submission requirements/guidelines are in [CONTRIBUTING.md](CONTRIBUTING.md)

-Finally, don’t overcomplicate things.
-This task isn’t as hard as it may seem at first.

 * Finally submit a pull request before Monday at 9am with your solution or partial solution.
 However much or little amount of code you wrote please please please submit a pull request before Monday at 9am